 Educate Partners on Measurable R3 Efforts & Marketing

-- Show them the R3 problem and what your state agency is doing to address it
+- Showing partners the R3 opportunity and what your organization is doing to address it.

-- Show effective marketing techniques that have been used to see if it spurs any discussion or interest in helping to market the outdoors in targeted efforts.
+- Showing effective marketing techniques that have been used to see if it spurs any discussion or interest in helping to market the outdoors in targeted efforts.

 Event Recruitment with Partners